 Firefighting is a rewarding career that offers a very high level of job satisfaction.
 Being a firefighter is a great job if you enjoy helping people and serving your community, but be aware that it can be demanding, stressful, and even dangerous at times.

-We will discuss the pros and cons of being a career firefighter in this article.
-That can help you to figure out whether it’s a suitable career or better for you as a volunteer opportunity.
+We will discuss the benefits and drawbacks of being a career firefighter in this article.
+That can help you to figure out whether it’s a suitable career or that you would rather be a volunteer firefighter.

 Here is a video that talks about the pros and cons of being a firefighter:

 - Is Being a Firefighter a Good Career?
 Is it Worth it?

 - 2. Do Firefighters Get Paid Well?
 Pay & Salary

 - 3. Typical Benefits of Full-Time Firefighters